 Crispy smashed fingerling potatoes make for the perfect side dish for any occasion.
 With a crunchy exterior and a soft and tender inside, these little potatoes are where mashed potatoes meet french fries.

 There are so many ways to make potatoes.
 There's mashed, sautéed, fried, baked, twice baked, etc. The list goes on, but my favorite way to enjoy potatoes has to be smashed.
+If you’ve never made smashed potatoes before, you’re missing out.
+They’re fun to make and downright delicious with their crispy exterior and soft center.

 - Easy to make